monadicus/mentat/mentat-frontend/README.md

         npm i

-3. Build project with dev server:
+3. Build project:

-        npm run server
+        npm run build

+4. Start backend:

+        npm start

-4. Open dev server in browser: https://127.0.0.1:3000 _(:8080 is taken by Rosetta API)_
+5. Open server in browser: https://127.0.0.1:3000 _(:8080 is taken by Rosetta API)_

+To skip using a backend and access endpoints directly, run `npm run server` instead of `npm run build` and `npm run start`.
+This will prevent usage of network aliasing/aggregating.

 ## Access